Choose a view to browse the music library (from here or from the top banner):

 Small bar just down the block from the Cedar, attracts quite a few good people, in particular seems to be a frequent stop for artists on the Bloodshot Records label.
 Some favorite shows there include Dan Bern, The Red Elvises, and Th' Legendary Shack Shakers.

 Tiny, crowded spot at Porter Square in Cambridge.
 Folks have been telling me for quite a while that I need to try it out.
-I finally did when some friends were in town, and we saw Sarah Blacker - the show and the venue were great, and I expect to return.
+I finally did when some friends were in town, and we saw Sarah Blacker - the show and the venue were great.

 While the venues above represent the vast majority the live shows I've seen, several other places have a special place in my memory: